-- Starting at an early age, geese are able to follow the gaze of others, giving them important information about predators, resources, and social interactions!
+- Starting at an early age, Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. are able to follow the gaze of others, giving them important information about predators, resources, and social interactions!
 Have you ever noticed your friend turn their head and look into the distance?
 You most likely turn to see what they are looking at.
 Geese do this too!

 - Little Young geese start communicating with their parents while they are still in their eggs!
 How’s that for a parent child relationship?

 Hopefully this gives you and your visitors a better idea about the complex and fascinating lives of geese.
 Did you find any of these fun facts surprising?
 Or would you like to see a verified fun goose fact added to this list?
 Let us know!